practicalli/clojure-web-services/clojure-databases/crux/index.md

 # Crux - bi-temporal schema-less document database
-[Crux](https://opencrux.com/) is a general purpose database with graph-oriented bitemporal indexes.
+[Crux](https://opencrux.com/) is a general purpose database with graph-oriented bi-temporal indexes.
 Datalog, SQL & EQL queries are supported along with Java, HTTP & Clojure APIs.
 The Datalog query interface that can be used to express complex joins and recursive graph traversals.

 ## Getting Started
 Follow the [Crux Earth Assignment Tutorial](https://juxt.pro/blog/crux-tutorial-setup), in either the self-contained [Next-Journal environment](https://nextjournal.com/crux-tutorial/) or as your own Clojure project.